The London firm is acting for Pakistan in a new ICSID dispute

 Among his other credentials, Fletcher is a member of the ICC’s standing task force on the New York Convention and a member of the executive committee of the Foundation for International Arbitration Advocacy.

-The firm hired Kent Phillips, a former partner at Addleshaw Goddard, in late 2011 – who joined fresh from the Abramovich/Berezkovsky litigation in the English High Court.
+The firm hired Kent Phillips, a former partner at Addleshaw Goddard, in late 2011, who joined fresh from the Abramovich v Berezkovsky litigation in the English High Court.
 Phillips, who was an India jurisdiction partner at Addleshaw Goddard, has since launched the firm’s arbitration practice in Singapore.

 Soon afterwards, Stuart Isaacs QC joined the firm as head of advocacy from South Square Chambers in London.
 Isaacs has further boosted the Asia practice as the first QC to be authorised by the Singapore attorney general to practise as a foreign lawyer in the city state.
 He also helps develop advocacy skills among the firm’s disputes lawyer and sits regularly as an arbitrator.

-The international arbitration practice is headed by Fletcher from the London office, where most of the arbitration specialists are based.
-There is also a team in Moscow (operating under the banner of Goltsblat BLP), led by Elena Trusova; and in Abu Dhabi, led by Caroline Pope.
-A new Singapore practice is led by Kent Phillips.
+The international arbitration practice is headed by Fletcher in the London office, where most of the arbitration specialists are based.
+There is also a team in Moscow (operating as Goltsblat BLP) led by Elena Trusova; and in Abu Dhabi, led by Caroline Pope.
+A newer Singapore practice is led by Kent Phillips.
 BLP has had an office there since 2007 with a focus on natural resources.

-The firm has recently opened offices in Hong Kong and Germany.
+The firm has in recent years opened offices in Hong Kong, Germany and Dubai.
 It also has an office in Paris.